bhardwajkonark/BackdropEngine/README.md

 import type {
   UseWebcamBackgroundSwitcherOptions,
   BackgroundOption,
-  LoadedBackground
+  LoadedBackground,
+  BeautyFilterOption,
+  LoadedBeautyFilter
 } from 'backdrop-engine';
 ```

-This allows you to type your options, backgrounds, and more for full type safety.
+This allows you to type your options, backgrounds, beauty filters, and more for full type safety.

 ---